bpwhelan/backfill-anki-yomitan/README.md

 4. For `Expression Field` choose the expression field (e.g. `Expression` in Lapis, `word` in Senren) of your note type, this is the field that will be queried into Yomitan
 5. For `Field` choose the field which is to be backfilled
 6. In `Handlebar` type in the Yomitan handlebar, from which you wish to pull data from, without the {} brackets (e.g. frequency-harmonic-rank)
-7. Optionally tick `Replace Current` if you wish to replace the current content of the field for every card
+7. Optionally tick `Replace Current` if you wish to replace the current content of the field in every card
 8. Press Run

 Changes can be undone with `Edit -> Undo` or with `CTRL + Z`